VinodPatgar02/Satellite-Command-System/README.md

 * Fork the repository.
 * Create a new branch for your feature: git checkout -b feature-name
 * Commit your changes: git commit -m 'Add new feature'
-* Push to the branch: git push origin feature-name
+* Push to the branch: git push origin feature-name.
 * Submit a pull request.

 ## License